What is it?

 Research Projects

-As part of the application, students will provide a statement of interest that speaks to the projects in which they are interested.
+As part of the application, students will identify up to three mentor projects in which they are interested, and articulate why those projects interest them.
 Please read the project descriptions carefully.
-While these projects are meant for students with few or no research skills, participation in this program does require diligence, enthusiasm, and commitment.
+While these projects are meant for students with little or no research experience, participation in this program does require diligence, enthusiasm, and commitment.

 Please note: If you are receiving an error when attempting to access the file above, there may be an issue with your University Box account.
 Click here for instructions on how to fix the issue.